viniciusnadin/showspot/README.md

 # ShowSpot App

+## Setup
+Just open the ShowSpot.xcworkspace and run...

 ## Show Feed Feature Specs
 * The application should retrieve a list of shows from an API.
 * The shows should be listed using a paging scheme provided by the API.